 Kalamazoo's Department of Public Services is one of the City's largest departments and provides many of the services residents use every day.
 Water, wastewater, residential services (bulk trash, brush, recycling, leaf pickup), snow removal, environmental services, cemeteries, fleet management, engineering, and road construction & maintenance are all handled by Public Services.
 The Department is organized into several divisions, each with a specific focus.

-The Traffic & Operations Division is responsible for street improvements and maintenance, sidewalks, snow and ice removal, forestry and leaf pickup, traffic signs and signals, the snowmelt system, and right-of-way permitting.
+The Public Works Division is comprised of professional engineers and technicians who design, inspect, and maintain infrastructure components in the City.
+Staff focus on building and maintaining a safe, efficient, and long lasting infrastructure in Kalamazoo.
+The Division is responsible for street improvements and maintenance, sidewalks, snow and ice removal, forestry and leaf pickup, traffic signs and signals, the snowmelt system, and right-of-way permitting.

 You can report issues with traffic signals in the City of surrounding area (such as flashing red signals, burned out bulbs, timing & detection concerns, etc) online by using this form.
 Issues related to streets and signage can also be reported online here.